Thyroid Cancer Risk Factors

 - Diet – A diet that is unhealthily low in iodine can contribute to the risk of thyroid cancer.

 At Moffitt Cancer Center, our physicians provide advice and guidance about any aspect of thyroid cancer, including its prevention, diagnosis and treatment, and as a convenience, we do not require referrals.
-We offer rapid response thyroid cancer testing at both our Magnolia campus and Moffitt at International Plaza.
 As a recognized leader in diagnosing and treating thyroid cancer, we provide our patients with access to a comprehensive array of options, including innovative clinical trials, all in one convenient location.

 To learn more about thyroid cancer risk factors, or to schedule an appointment for a consultation, call 1-888-663-3488 or complete our new patient registration form.